AJdeMooij/time-range-selector/README.md

 Timerange Selector (JQuery UI Widget)
 ===================
+Author: Jan de Mooij
+License: GNU GENERAL PUBLIC LICENSE Version 2, June 1991 (see LICENSE file)

 jQuery UI widget for dragging over a table to select (multiple) timeranges.
 The widget is tied to an html div.
 Once the widget is initialized, it generates a table with a row for each hour and a cell for each minute interval within that hour.
 The user can select multiple timeranges in the table, usually for one single day.

+This widget requires <a href="http://jquery.com/">jQuery</a> (version 1.11 or up) and <a href="http://momentjs.com/">moment.js</a>

+Make sure you load jQuery first and then moment.js Only after that should you load the widget.

 HTML:
 ```html